Nithur-M/work-from-anywhere/product-manager-jobs.md

 &lt;/ul&gt;
 &lt;h2&gt;Remote compensation policy&lt;/h2&gt;
 &lt;p&gt;Remote&#39;s Total Rewards philosophy is to ensure fair, unbiased compensation and fair &lt;a href=&quot;https://www.notion.so/people-Belonging-Diversity-Equity-Inclusion-DEI-4990e36a7d7b4d52a78ca3efb23d718b?pvs=21&quot;&gt;equity&lt;/a&gt; pay along with competitive benefits in all locations in which we operate.
 We do not agree to or encourage cheap-labor practices and therefore we ensure to pay above in-location rates.
 We hope to inspire other companies to support global talent-hiring and bring local wealth to developing countries.&lt;/p&gt;
-&lt;p&gt;In New York and Colorado, in particular, the base compensation range for this role (including all mandatory allowances/bonuses) is $117,500 - $162,000 Actual compensation is decided once the interview process is concluded and an assessment of experience; competencies and skills; internal equity and calibration to market data is complete.
-Successful Candidates outside these location(s) will have our geo-range philosophy applied.
-Please see further information on our pay philosophy here: Total Rewards at Remote.&amp;nbsp;&amp;nbsp;Disclosure as required by the Colorado Equal Pay for Equal Work Act, C.R.S. § 8-5-101 et seq.&lt;/p&gt;
 &lt;p&gt;#LI-DNI&lt;/p&gt;&lt;div class=&quot;content-conclusion&quot;&gt;&lt;h2&gt;&lt;strong&gt;Benefits&lt;/strong&gt;&lt;/h2&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;
 &lt;div class=&quot;p-rich_text_section&quot;&gt;Our full benefits &amp;amp; perks are explained in our handbook at&amp;nbsp;&lt;a class=&quot;c-link&quot; href=&quot;http://remote.com/r/benefits&quot; target=&quot;_blank&quot; data-stringify-link=&quot;http://remote.com/r/benefits&quot; data-sk=&quot;tooltip_parent&quot;&gt;remote.com/r/benefits&lt;/a&gt;.
 As a global company, each country works differently, but some benefits/perks are for all Remoters:&lt;/div&gt;